maxmousee/ue_pong/README.md

-# ue_pong
+# Simple Pong
-Rebuild of classic pong using Unreal Engine
+Rebuild of classic pong using Unreal Engine 4
+Works on iOS, Mac, Windows, Android.